-research firm predicts that the total will increase to 128.8 billion by 2019.
-In view of these numbers and the legal requirements for archiving business emails, IT decision-makers are required to integrate email archiving into their strategic IT planning.
-This is because the increase in electronic correspondence has resulted in large volumes of data that need to be backed up and archived in a legally secure manner due to their business relevance.
-When dealing with globally active companies, IT decision-makers should not overlook the fact that compliance requirements differ from country to country.
-The legal requirements are especially strict in the DACH region.
+Email remains the most important means of communication within organizations, despite the increasing use of instant messaging and social collaboration tools in companies.
+The Radicati Group reports that 281.1 billion emails are sent and received every day around the world in 2018.
+The international technology market research firm predicts that the total will increase to 319.6 billion by 2021.
+In view of these numbers and the increasing legal requirements for archiving business emails, it makes a lot of sense for IT decision-makers to integrate email archiving into their strategic IT planning.
+This is because the increase in electronic correspondence has resulted in large volumes of data that need to be backed up and archived in a secure manner due to their business relevance.
+When dealing with globally active companies, IT decision-makers should not overlook the fact that regulations on email compliance differ from country to country.

 The difference between backup and archiving

 Backups cannot replace archiving and email archiving is not capable of replacing traditional backup tasks.
-It goes without saying that backups remain important, as even legally compliant archives need to be backed up.
-There is no escaping the fact that the IT strategies of security-minded CIOs and IT supervisors should not fail to include backups as well as legally compliant email archiving in order to ensure swift and complete disaster recovery and to avoid legal risks.
+It goes without saying that backups remain important, as even archives need to be backed up.
+There is no escaping the fact that the IT strategies of security-minded CIOs and IT supervisors should not fail to include backups as well as email archiving in order to ensure swift and complete disaster recovery and to avoid legal risks.